dianabali/DLBCSPJWD01/README.md

 # BABBLU - Communication Web Application
-**Babblu** is a Django-based web application designed to help children with autism or Down syndrome, or other individuals who face difficulties with verbal communication.
-It uses visual cards and text-to-speech to assist users in expressing themselves.
+**Babblu** is an assistive web application specifically designed to help individuals with speech difficulties such as children with Autism Spectrum Disorder, Down sydrome, or other speech impairments, communicate more easily and independently.
+Many individuals who face difficulties in verbal expressions often rely on caregivers, teachers, or therapists for day-to-day communication.
+Babblu aims to reduce this dependency by providing a friendly and interactive platform where users can express their throughts and needs using image-based cards combined with text-to-speech technology.

 ## Features
 - Add cards with images and custom text.